EVAyo/social_push_tool/README.md

       // Default: false
       bilibiliFetchComments: true,

+      // In addition to `bilibiliFetchComments`, this disables fetching replies
+      // in each comments.
+      // Default: false
+      bilibiliFetchCommentsDisableReplies: true,

       // Check bilibili account following.
 Disabled by default
       // This fires another API to monitor account following.
 It's not
       // recommended to enable this feature if you have a lot of accounts to